SQL Server SELECT

 sql server select - group by clause

-In this case, SQL Server processes the clauses in the following sequence: FROM, WHERE, GROUP BY, SELECT, and ORDER BY.
+In this case, SQL Server processes the clauses in the following order: FROM, WHERE, GROUP BY, SELECT, and ORDER BY.

 6) Filtering groups using the HAVING clause